mattwarren/mattwarren.github.io/_posts/2018-03-02-How-generics-were-added-to-.NET.md

 | 1.1 |	1.1 |	2003-04-24 |
 | **2.0** | **2.0** | **2005-11-07** |

-Aside from the historical perspective, the part I find most facisnating is just how much the addition of generics in .NET was due to the work done by Microsoft Research, from [.NET/C# Generics History](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/):
+Aside from the historical perspective, the part I find most fascinating is just how much the addition of generics in .NET was due to the work done by Microsoft Research, from [.NET/C# Generics History](https://blogs.msdn.microsoft.com/dsyme/2011/03/15/netc-generics-history-some-photos-from-feb-1999/):

 > It was only through the total dedication of Microsoft Research, Cambridge during 1998-2004, to doing **a complete, high quality implementation in both the CLR (including NGEN, debugging, JIT, AppDomains, concurrent loading and many other aspects), and the C# compiler**, that the project proceeded.